HR

 • Customization for workflows and roles: Not every onboarding process is one-size-fits-all.
 I wanted to find tools that'll let HR teams create custom workflows tailored to specific roles, departments, or even seniority levels.
 For instance, a marketing manager and a software developer shouldn't have identical onboarding journeys.
 So, I looked for tools that can adjust tasks, training modules, and timelines to meet individual needs.

 • Integrations with HR tech stack: A standalone tool isn't enough.
 It has to work well with other tools, too.
-I checked if the platforms easily integrated with human resources information systems (HRIS), payroll systems, and standard communication tools like Slack or Microsoft Teams.
+I checked if the platforms easily integrated with human resources information systems (HRIS), payroll systems, compensation management software, and standard communication tools like Slack or Microsoft Teams.

 • Progress tracking and analytics: HR teams need visibility into how onboarding is going, so I prioritized software with dashboards that show progress at a glance.
 Whether it's tracking document submissions, completed training sessions, or IT setups, the best onboarding solutions keep everything organized.
 Bonus points for platforms that offer analytics to help HR teams spot bottlenecks and improve their processes over time.